MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-membership.md

 ## Rules with multiple expressions

-A group membership rule can consist of more than one single expression connected by the -and, -or, and -not logical operators.
+Manage rules for dynamic membership groups can consist of more than one single expression connected by the -and, -or, and -not logical operators.
 Logical operators can also be used in combination.

 The following are examples of properly constructed membership rules with multiple expressions: